Lokathor/wide/README.md

 A crate to help you go wide.

 Specifically, this has portable "wide" data types that do their best to be SIMD when possible.
+It's a near drop-in replacement for [std::simd](https://doc.rust-lang.org/stable/std/simd/index.html).

-On `x86`, `x86_64`, `wasm32` and `aarch64 neon` this is done with explicit
+On `x86`, `x86_64`, `wasm32` and `aarch64 neon` this is implemented with explicit
 intrinsic usage (via [safe_arch](https://docs.rs/safe_arch)), and on other architectures this is done by carefully writing functions so that LLVM hopefully does the right thing.
 When Rust stabilizes more explicit intrinsics then they